KrisCris/CSE503S-Modules/README.md

   - [x] Creators of chat rooms can permanently ban users from joining that particular room (2 points)
 - **Messaging (5 Points):**
   - [x] A user's message shows their username and is sent to everyone in the room (1 point)
-  - [ ] Users can send private messages to another user in the same room (4 points)
+  - [x] Users can send private messages to another user in the same room (4 points)
 - **Best Practices (5 Points):**
-  - [ ] Code is well formatted and easy to read, with proper commenting (2 points)
+  - [x] Code is well formatted and easy to read, with proper commenting (2 points)
-  - [ ] Code passes HTML validation (2 points)
+  - [x] Code passes HTML validation (2 points)
   - [x] node_modules folder is ignored by version control (1 points)
 - **Usability (5 Points):**
   - [x] Communicating with others and joining rooms is easy and intuitive (4 points)
   - [x] Site is visually appealing (1 point)
 - **Creative Portion (10 Points)**
   - [x] User can join multiple chat servers
-  - [x] Server owner can create multiple channels in their server (like discord)
+  - [x] Server owner can create multiple channels under their servers (like discord)
   - [x] You don't lose chatroom histories after logout.
-  - [x] Users' online status (Because you don't lose chatroom histories)
+  - [x] Chatrooms can show Users' online status (Because you don't lose chatroom histories)
     - left side of username, gray is offline, green is online
   - [x] User typing indicator
   - [x] Messages with time
-  - [x] Differ server messages from users'
+  - [x] Differ server messages (has a gold top border) from users'
   - [ ] @ someone